JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 If `true`, include composition trace markers in the generated code.

-Compose compiler can inject additional tracing information into the bytecode, which allows showing composable functions in the Android Studio system trace profiler.
+The Compose compiler can inject additional tracing information into the bytecode, which allows it to show composable functions in the Android Studio system trace profiler.

 For details, see this [Android Developers blog post](https://medium.com/androiddevelopers/jetpack-compose-composition-tracing-9ec2b3aea535).